Green charging: new technologies

 The EV revolution is spreading rapidly.
 As is its need for power.
 But today, most of the power on the grid is not clean.
 To reduce carbon emissions in the energy sector, and turn the grid green, we need technological breakthroughs.
 And when talking about turning things green, what better source of inspiration than nature itself?

 Currently, we are exploring the possibilities of generating energy from wind, water, and sunlight.
-These green solutions are scalable and economically viable for around two-thirds of the world's energy supply.
-However, without an accelerated utilization of renewable energy technologies, factors like rising energy demand and population growth could outpace energy decarbonization.
+These green solutions are scalable and economically viable for around two-thirds of the world’s energy supply.
+However, without an accelerated utilisation of renewable energy technologies, factors like rising energy demand and population growth could outpace energy decarbonisation.

 Experts are also working relentlessly to come up with new ideas.
 One of the more promising avenues currently being explored is harvesting energy from temperature differences between ocean surface water and deep water, called ocean thermal energy conversion (OTEC).
 It provides constant, steady power round-the-clock, without any need for energy storage.
 While the first net power-producing facility was already developed in the 1990s, OTEC is still considered an emerging technology.